-- fewer women in the most senior and leadership roles that are more likely to pay more; and - fewer women in commercial or business development roles that are more likely to pay a bonus/commission.
+- · fewer women in the most senior and leadership roles that are more likely to pay more; and - · fewer women in commercial or business development roles that are more likely to pay a bonus/commission.

 Through our People practices we offer all colleagues the same growth and development opportunities within a positive, open, and inclusive environment, regardless of gender, as well as offering flexible working wherever possible.
+In the UK, we pay all colleagues (excluding apprentices and placement students) in line with the Real Living Wage.